sjorn3/elm-data/README.md

     AndThenable a b c d (AndMappable e f g h i (Mappable j k l {}))
 ```

-But it also *works*.
-You lose a lot of the niceties that come with having a
-type system that can support higher kinded types (don't expect glowing error
-messages) but the code itself can still be very neat and readable.
+But it, save the restriction below, it *works*.
+The code itself can still be

-I wouldn't bother trying to give type signatures to most of these things, I,
-for the most part, just use the signatures that the elm compiler tells me, and
-then test the operation to make sure that it is doing what I'd expect.

-In fact, a fairly neat example of this is the monad laws tests in the tests
-directory.
+very neat and readable.

 Here is a definition of `join`.
 That is, `concat` but for an arbitrary `monad`.